Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-Theorem \ref{thm:integrability} specifies a function which we will show has infinite integral.
-We will give a lower bound on the value of the function for a surface of the form $B(\tilde S_{h_\ast}, \tilde \alpha_{h_\ast})$ with $B \in K$.
-The distance minimal distance from our subsurfaces to the singularities (boundary of surface) contributes to this function.
-We observe that because $K$ has compact closure, there is a positive lower bound, $\epsilon$, which is uniform in the choice of $B \in K$, for the minimal distance from a point in our subsurfaces of $B(\tilde S_{h_\ast}, \tilde \alpha_{h_\ast})$ to the singularities of this surface.
-Similarly, there is an uniform upper bound ${\mathcal D}$ on the diameters of our two subsurfaces.
-Note that these quantities do not depend on $h_\ast \in \Hom(\Gamma, \Z_2)$.
-Finally, we need to consider the maximum over all curves joining our two subsurfaces of the minimum distance from a point on the curve to a singularity.
-We will choose a canonical curve which depends mostly on the proximity of $h_\ast$ to zero, $P(h_\ast)$, which was defined in equation (\ref{eq:proximity}).
-We first consider the case when $B$ is the identity, so that our double cover consists of two copies of the disk in the plane with identifications.
-The first time the two pieces are glued to each other is along one of the edges labeled $p=\pm P(h_\ast)$ in Figure \ref{fig:ladder_surface}.
+Consider the cover $(\tilde S_{\tau^{-n_k}_\ast(h)}, \tilde \alpha_{\tau^{-n_k}_\ast(h)}\big)$ as a pair of infinite polygons with edges labeled as in Figure \ref{fig:ladder_surface} and identified in some way.
+The edge labels with the smallest absolute values which are glued so as to join up the two polygons are of the form $p=\pm P \circ \tau^{-n_k}_\ast(h)$ in Figure \ref{fig:ladder_surface}.
 We choose a curve to leave the first subsurface and move upward along the slope $1$ line of symmetry until it reaches the height of the edge $p$, then it changes trajectory by $\pm 45^\circ$ and travels through the midpoint of the edge connecting to the other disk.
 The curve continues until it hits the line of symmetry in the second disk, and it returns to the second subsurface along the line of symmetry of the disk.
-It should be observed that there are positive constants $a$ and $b$ so that the distance from this curve to the singularities is of the form
+See Figure \ref{fig:ladder_surface_path}.
+It should be observed that there are positive constants $a$ and $b$ so that the distance from this curve to metric completion are of the form

-(Because of the self-similarity of the surface, the quantity decays like the scaling constant.)
-For values of $B \in K$ other than the identity, we obtain our curve by pushing forward our curve for the identity under $B$.
-This has the effect of changing the constant above by no more than the operator norm of $B$, which can be bounded uniformly from above since $K$ has compact closure.
-In summary, there are positive constants $a$ and $b$ and a constant $c=2 \sD \epsilon^{-2}$, so that for surfaces of the form $B(\tilde S_{h_\ast}, \tilde \alpha_{h_\ast})$ with $B \in K$ the contribution to the integral is greater than